-ADR-005: Orchestrator Pattern Over Peer-to-Peer Member Communication¶
+ADR-005: Orchestrator Pattern Over Peer-to-Peer Member Communication

-Date: 2026-06-02 Status: Accepted
+Date: 2026-06-02

-The choice affects how members are composed, how context is managed, and what happens when a member hands off to another.
+The choice affects how members are composed, how context is managed, and

-The Society uses the Orchestrator pattern: the developer (or a Steward- assisted routing prompt) acts as the orchestrator, invoking individual members as needed.
-Members do not invoke each other directly.
+The Society uses the Orchestrator pattern: the developer (or a Steward-

-Alternatives Considered¶
+Alternatives Considered

 | Option | Pros | Cons | Why Rejected |